About Phil and his gear

 Until recently, as Head of Isle of Wight Music Service, he had limited time for his pursuit, but he now submits photographs and articles for editorial use, has a website, submits to picture agencies and accepts commissions.

-Photography is a lifelong pursuit for Phil and he enjoys sharing his knowledge and experience and exploring the subjects on which he writes, and is proud to currently Chair the long-lasting Herefordshire Photographic Society (est. 1885), and is a member of Beacon Camera Club.
+Photography is a lifelong pursuit for Phil and he enjoys sharing his knowledge and experience and exploring the subjects on which he writes, and is proud to currently Chair the long-lasting Herefordshire Photographic Society (est. 1885), and is also a member of Beacon Camera Club.

 He has always admired the work of Ansel Adams, owning many of his books and sees that the digital format neatly follows Adams’ analysis of light.
 The visualisation process of image making does not change though technology may move on.
 Wherever possible in his architectural work Phil uses the light that is present especially in large spaces, preferring not to use flash or artificial light other than the lighting the building normally uses.